paulosjd/snippets-exercises/unix_shell/bash-script-tutorial/variables.md

 In this example, ``export var1`` makes var1 available to the child process.
 Note that exporting variables is a one-way process.

+Stackoverflow question

+    echo $HADOOP_HOME
+    /home/me/dist/hadoop

+But the env variable is not accessible when executing bash scripts.
+Suppose I create /tmp/sample.sh with below content:
+    #! /bin/bash
+    echo $HADOOP_HOME
+When I run above script, echoes an empty line:

+    /tmp/sample.sh

+Answer -  That's because the HADOOP_HOME variable isn't exported:

+    $ cat foo.sh
+    #!/bin/bash
+    echo "HADOOP_HOME: $HADOOP_HOME"

+    $ HADOOP_HOME=/home/me/dist/hadoop
+    $ echo $HADOOP_HOME
+    /home/me/dist/hadoop

+    $ foo.sh
+    HADOOP_HOME:

+    $ export HADOOP_HOME
+    $ foo.sh
+    HADOOP_HOME: /home/me/dist/hadoop

+When you run a shell script, that script will run in its own bash instance (that's what the #!/bin/bash does) that is a child shell of the current one.
+Variables are not passed to child shells by default, only if they are exported.
+Think of each bash session as independent (they largely are).
+You usually don't want variables defined in one to pollute the environment of another.
+For those cases where that is necessary, use export.

 Variables and Expansions
 --------